 - 1. Locate the transmission oil tanks.
-The transmission oil tanks are located on the right side of the engine between the engine and the battery box. - Check the oil level when the unit is cold.
-The oil should be up to the "FULL COLD" mark (B) on the transmission oil tanks.
+The transmission oil tanks are located on the right side of the engine between the engine and the battery box. - 2.
+Check the oil level when the unit is cold.
+The oil should be up to the "FULL COLD" marks (B) on the transmission oil tanks.
 If the oil is below this level, proceed to step #3. - 3.
-Before removing the tank cap (C), make sure that the area around the tank caps and fill neck of the tank is free of dust, dirt, and other debris.
+Before removing a tank cap (C), make sure that the area around the tank cap and fill neck of the tank is free of dust, dirt, and other debris.
 Remove the tank caps. - 4.
-Add oil up to the "FULL COLD" mark. - 5.
-Re-install the tank caps. - 6.
+In each tank add oil up to the "FULL COLD" mark. - 5.
+Install the tank caps. - 6.
 After adding oil to the tanks, it may be necessary to purge air from the hydraulic system.
 If the unit is not driving properly perform the Purging the Air from the Hydraulic System procedure.